 The Association C R Mackintosh en Roussillon is proud to testify that links are being forged around it to promote the work of Charles Rennie Mackintosh and extend his reputation.
-In a previous article we informed you about the superb video made by Matis Leggiadro about our centre in Port-Vendres :
+In a previous article we informed you about the report/film that is currently being directed by Matis Leggiadro, from the beautiful city of Albi, on our center of Port-Vendres.

 His work has also attracted the attention of Cathy Bell, a benefactor member of our association and faithful Scottish spokesperson for our actions.
 She contacted Matis and devoted an article to him for publication in the November issue of Artwork.
 You will find it below.